iTaxoTools/pyr8s/README.md

 You must provide either a file or a tree in newick string form.
 The analysis uses nexus rates  settings if available.
 By default, the branch length is guessed based on maximum branch length and the root age is set to 100.
 Please see the source code documentation for more.

+## Acknowledgements

+Michael J. Sanderson,\
+r8s: inferring absolute rates of molecular evolution and divergence times in the absence of a molecular clock,\
+(2003)

+Michael J. Sanderson,\
+A Nonparametric Approach to Estimating Divergence Times in the Absence of Rate Constancy,\
+(1997)